sagemathinc/cocalc/notes/final_push-part2.md

 After deploy, top priority, in order:

+(0:15?) [ ] "Latex Log" --> "Latex"; also the icons are wrong: icon-refresh should be "eye", and refresh should be next to latex.

+(0:45?) [ ] BUG -- latex output log -- isn't properly sized relative to container.

 (0:30?) [ ] expanding a section expands all subsections.
 It shouldn't.

 (1:00?) [ ] copy bug in terminal -- it unhighlights when copying on a single line